marshaniswah/TubesAI_Klmpk2/README.md

-# Bitcoin USD Prediction with Time Series Forecasting using LSTM vs GRU
+# Bitcoin USD Prediction with Time Series Forecasting using LSTM and GRU
-This repository contains the materials, dataset, and code for predicting BTC-USD using Long Short-Term Memory (LSTM) neural networks.
+This repository contains the materials, dataset, and code for predicting BTC-USD using Long Short-Term Memory (LSTM) and Gated Recurrent Unit (GRU)

 **Authors**<br>
 1. Aldira Fadhilah Lazuardi - 1101200372<br>